Dotfile management

 All dotfiles are kept in a Git repository.
 If you think there is something better then you're either wrong or have decades of time to devote to it.

-Get out of the user's way without breaking
+Get out of the user's way

 The user does not even have to know the dotfiles are managed.
 Nothing they do will ever get overwritten without them requesting it.
 To the best of its ability, the program will keep working on what it can without risk of doing anything the user does not want.